"Arthur! Monkey out of nowhere!"

 - In 02, Daemon and his followers appeared randomly, had incredibly vague motivations (they want the Dark Spores... for some reason) and are defeated in a few episodes after causing some pointless mayhem.
 They are then quickly forgotten.
 The manga version is slightly better about this, in that Daemon is on Oikawa's side rather than against him.

-- In Frontier, after seemingly defeating Cherubimon and destroying his fortress, the heroes fight an IceDevimon who was apparently sealed inside since he was too powerful for even the Three Holy Digimon to defeat.
+- In Frontier, after seemingly defeating Cherubimon and destroying his fortress, the heroes fight an IceDevimon who was imprisoned for terrorizing villages.
 The lack of hinting towards this and his relatively quick defeat suggests that his only purpose was to fill up half an episode.

 - Pretty Cure All Stars movies seem to have a tendency to use this trope gratuitously, due to lack of connection between individual Pretty Cure series.
 The latest of which, in DX 3, is the entity simply known as Black Hole.
 It's best described as The Heartless of every Pretty Cure villain, ever.